Treating Traumatic Brain Injuries

 Types of Therapy for Brain Injuries

-Depending on the type of brain injury and its resulting damages, a TBI victim may require different kinds of medical treatment and recovery assistance.
+Depending on the type of brain injury and its resulting damages, a TBI victim may require different medical treatment and recovery assistance.
 The following forms of therapy may be able to improve a person’s abilities and help the individual adapt to his or her resulting lifestyle changes:

 - Physical therapy to improve fine motor skills, larger motions, and mobility